-If you want to learn one of the oldest languages in the world, you’d be wise to choose one of the oldest languages still spoken today.
+If you want to learn one of the oldest languages in the world in 2022, you’d be wise to choose one of the oldest languages still spoken today.

 Usefulness combined with a rich linguistic history?

 We’ve done our research and compiled what we believe to be the 10 oldest languages in the world that are still in use today.